aukspot/dles/README.md

 - [SongSwipe](https://play.songswipe.fun) - Guess if the song was released before or after the given year.
 There are 10 songs each day.
 - [Spotle](https://spotle.io) - Guess the music artist in 10 tries, gaining new information based on each guess.
 - [Swiftle](https://www.techyonic.co/swiftle) - Listen to the clip and guess the Taylor Swift song.
+- [Timdle Music](https://timdle.com/music) - Place each mystery song on the timeline after listening to an audio snippet.
 - [TuneGuessr](https://www.tuneguessr.net/) - Guess the country that the song is from by listening to small parts of it.
 - [Video Game Bandle](https://www.vgbandle.app) - Guess the video game and song played by the MIDI band